-- complete the online application form via business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments (as requested in 7.1).
+- complete and submit your application through the portal - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments (see requested in 7.1).

-You should retain a copy of your application for your own records.
 You can view and print a copy of your submitted application on the portal for your own records.

 You are responsible for making sure your application is complete and accurate.
 Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).
-If we consider you have provided false or misleading information we may not progress your application.
+If we consider that you have provided false or misleading information we may not progress your application.
 If you find you have submitted an application with misleading information or the circumstances of the project change materially, you should call us immediately on 13 28 46.